Contact Us

 What support is offered to support children’s well-being?

-New Chapter has a Pastoral Support team, led by the Pastoral Lead (Miss Alice Hedges), which consists of experienced members of staff who support children in their general well-being.
-Members of the pastoral team have dedicated phases / year groups that they are attached to, which supports the fostering of positive and trusting relationships.
+The Pastoral Team, which is led by Miss Alice Hedges, consists of experienced members of staff who support children in their general well-being.
+Members of the team have dedicated phases / year groups / children that they are attached to, which supports the fostering of positive and trusting relationships.

 Regular ‘pupil interviews’ take place within school; views and opinions are listened to and acted upon by a member of the Pastoral Team.
-Specific groups of children are identified and asked a series of non-intrusive questions which gives an indication into how they are feeling and of any concerns / problems that they may be experiencing.
+Specific groups of children are identified and asked a series of non-intrusive questions which gives an indication into how they are accessing all aspects of school life.

 What training do staff receive?